Who are the men that pick for scraps amongst the ruins at the end of history?

 Right.

-But then you have questions of compromise from Mossad and the questions of the Epstein files.
+And then, but then you have questions of compromise from Mossad and the questions of the Epstein files.

-But certainly it's certainly an odd thing to do, isn't it?
+Certainly, it's certainly an odd thing to do, isn't it?

-So I think really?
+So I think, really?

 Yeah.